louthy/language-ext/README.md

         .Some( v  => Assert.IsTrue(v == 123) )
         .None( () => failwith<int>("Shouldn't get here") );
 ```
-So choose you're preferred method and stick with it.
+So choose your preferred method and stick with it.
 It's probably best not to mix styles.

 To smooth out the process of returning Option<T> types from methods there are some implicit conversion operators: